gwu-libraries/vopd/README.md

-  --subjectfile SUBJECTFILE   subject list file (default = subjects.csv) --keywordfile KEYWORDFILE   keyword list file (default = keywords.csv) --normalizefile NORMALIZEFILE   normalize terms file (default = normalize_terms.csv) --suppress-lone-subjects    do not write rows for subjects found but not co-located with keywords --suppress-lone-keywords    do not write rows for keywords found but not co-located with subjects
+  --subjectfile SUBJECTFILE   subject list file (default = subjects.csv) --keywordfile KEYWORDFILE   keyword list file (default = keywords.csv) --normalizefile NORMALIZEFILE   normalize terms file (default = normalize_terms.csv)
 ```

 Transcript files must be named using the following pattern: